syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Hyperlink.md

 ---
 layout: post
 title: Hyperlink in UWP PDF Viewer control | Syncfusion
-description: Learn here all about Hyperlink support in Syncfusion UWP PDF Viewer (SfPdfViewer) control and more.
+description: Learn here all about the Hyperlink support in the Syncfusion UWP PDF Viewer (SfPdfViewer) control and more.
 platform: UWP
 control: SfPdfViewerControl
 documentation: ug